The Full accident report can be read here. (Department of Transport)

 signal to mean that the points were locked in the "straight ahead" position.

-The signalman now set both signals to Proceed, and the signalling logic
+The signalman now set both signals to Proceed, and the signalling logic (now wired incorrectly)

-a crossover movement), traversed the crossover, and collided with the
+The oncoming accellerating DMU train unaware of the imminent danger ahead traversed the crossover, and collided with the

-mail train on the down line.
+mail train waiting on the down line at signal L36.

-removed.
+lifted and removed.

 The junction once served a branch line about a mile long to a large steel